-Naval workers and veterans at Mare Island Naval Shipyard for many years were exposed to toxic substances like asbestos, sometimes on a daily basis.
-Toxic asbestos exposure is known to lead to severe health problems including mesothelioma, asbestosis and lung cancer.
+Navy veterans and civilian staff at Mare Island Naval Shipyard for many years were exposed to toxic substances like asbestos, sometimes on a daily basis.
+Toxic asbestos exposure was common and is now known to lead to severe health problems including mesothelioma, asbestosis and lung cancer.

-Navy veterans and Mare Island workers were many times more likely to develop asbestos-related cancers and illness due to the exposure of asbestos materials and the nature of the work in poorly ventilated areas like submarine holds, engine rooms and boiler rooms.
+Navy veterans and other Mare Island workers are likely to develop asbestos-related cancers and illnesses due to the exposure of asbestos materials and the nature of the work in poorly ventilated areas like submarine holds, engine rooms and boiler rooms.

 The Navy used many fire-resistant and durable asbestos products that included insulation in the following areas of vessels: